-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Enchantment Resort

-Named the #1 Destination Spa in the U.S. in Travel + Leisure's World's Best Awards 2018, this resort can't be missed.
+Named the #1 Destination Spa in the US in Travel + Leisure's World's Best Awards 2018, Enchantment Resort can't be missed.
 Set in the heart of Sedona's red rock formations, you can truly melt into the offered treatments uninterrupted.
-From neuromuscular therapy to the Myofascial, you'll get to try treatments here like no other.
+You'll get to try treatments here, from neuromuscular therapy to the myofascial, like no other.

 Photo: